ErikRobles/Psycology/README.md

 Works in Chrome great but cross browser still has problems.
 Slider Element covering text on re-size and in full screen in some browsers..

 11/11/17 Added some webfixes.
 Helped a little but still cross browser issues.
 Looks great in Chrome and Opera.
 The rest are still pushing my slider and menu button down into the content section of the page.
+Version 2 no longer applicable.
+Useless file.
+I still need to learn how to delete it.